Some people have osteoporosis and break bones, while others have it and never break a bone.

-Page 2 of 2 - How do you keep your bones strong or make them strong again?
+How do you keep your bones strong or make them strong again?

 Eat high quality food (locally grown and organic when available) fresh vegetables and fruits.
 Avoid packaged processed and fast foods (a recommendation for maintaining overall health).
 Mercola says onions are of special importance since they are high in gamma-glutamyl peptides that have been shown to increase bone density.
 Avoid artificial sweeteners.

 We hear a lot about supplementing the diet with calcium to prevent osteoporosis.
 However, Mercola says there are at least a dozen minerals that are needed for bone strength.
 He recommends the use of unprocessed salt which is rich in minerals.
 Himalayan salt is his favorite.
 Regular salt, sodium chloride, creates imbalance because it is devoid of minerals (much like white sugar which has had all the nutrients removed).